gsi-upm/sematch/README.md

 avg / total       0.81      0.79      0.80      4406
 ```

+### Matching Entities with type using SPARQL queries

 You can use Sematch to download a list of entities having a specific type using different languages.
 Sematch will generate SPARQL queries and execute them in [DBpedia Sparql Endpoint](http://dbpedia.org/sparql).